EmpaEconversion/aurora-cycler-manager/README.md

 - In config.json fill in 'SSH private key path' and 'Snapshots folder path'
 - Snapshots folder path stores the raw data downloaded from cyclers which is processed.
 This data can be deleted any time.
 - To connect and control `tomato` servers, `tomato v0.2.3` must be configured on the remote PC
-- To harvest from EC-lab or Neware cyclers, set data to save/backup to some location and specify this location in the shared configuration file
+- To harvest from EC-Lab or Neware cyclers, set data to save/backup to some location and specify this location in the shared configuration file

 To _create a new set up_:
 - Use `aurora-setup` to create a configuration and database - it is currently designed with network storage in mind, so other users can access data.
-- Fill in the configuration file with details about e.g. tomato, Neware and EC-lab servers.
+- Fill in the configuration file with details about e.g. tomato, Neware and EC-Lab servers.
 Examples are left in the default config file.

 ## Updating